davidsneighbour/kollitsch.dev/content/blog/2021/game-off-2021/index.md

 The technology stack will be HTML5 with JavaScript as a browser game, for now.
 I need to research if there is a viable way to transform a browser game onto other platforms.

 That's all for now.

-PS: By the way, I often tried starting a new blog and always lost track of finishing it up or was to perfectionist to actually do so.
-Now I "just" published it and let's see where it leads.
-Some parts of the website might have issues, that will be fixed in the coming weeks.
+Let's wait and see what the requirements of the contest are.